Growth of homology torsion in finite coverings and hyperbolic volume: Introduction

 A sequence of subgroups $(\Gamma_k)_{k=1}^\infty$ of $\Pi$ is {\em nested} if $\Gamma_{k+1} < \Gamma_k$ and it is {\em exhaustive} if $\cap_k \Gamma_k = \{ e\}$, where $e$ is the unit of $\Pi$.
 It is known that the fundamental group of any compact 3-manifold is residually finite \cite{Hempel}, i.e. it has an exhaustive nested sequence of normal subgroups of finite index.

 We will prove the following result and some generalizations of it.

-\begin{thm} \lbl{thm.1} Suppose $X$ is an orientable irreducible compact 3-manifold whose boundary $\partial X$ is non-empty and consists of a tori.
+\begin{thm} \lbl{thm.1} Suppose $X$ is an orientable irreducible compact 3-manifold whose boundary $\partial X$ is either an empty set or a collection of tori.
 Let $(\Gamma_k)_{k=1}^\infty$ be an exhaustive nested sequence of normal subgroups of $\Pi$ of finite index.
 Then

-\end{thm} Here $\vol(X)$, for a more general class of 3-manifolds, is defined as follows.
-Suppose $X$ is an orientable irreducible compact 3-manifold whose boundary is either empty or a collection of tori.
+\end{thm} Here $\vol(X)$ is defined as follows.
 If the fundamental group of $X$ is finite, let $\vol(X)=0$.
 Suppose the fundamental group of $X$ is infinite.
 By the Geometrization Conjecture of W.~Thurston proved by G.~Perelman (see e.g. \cite{Boileau,BBBMP}), every piece in the Jaco-Shalen-Johansson decomposition of $X$ is either Seifert fibered or hyperbolic.
 Define $\vol(X)$ as the sum of the volumes of all hyperbolic pieces.